-A maximum of N = 150 healthy participants will be included in the study, recruited through advertisements and existing participant lists.
-Recruitment will stop once this number has been reached, or the Bayes Factor (BF) in favor of our (main) hypotheses reaches BF>6.
+A minimum of N = 80 and maximum of N = 150 healthy individuals will be included in the study.
+Participants will be recruited through advertisements and existing participant lists.
+Recruitment will stop once the maximum number of participants has been reached, or the Bayes Factors (BF10) in favor of our (main) hypotheses (i.e., H1-4a) reach BF10>6 or BF10<1/6 (implying evidence for the alternative hypothesis, or the null hypothesis, respectively; see section 2.5.3. for details).
+We will test whether the stopping criterion has been reached after every tenth participant.
 Our sample size estimation is based on a previous study by Sevenster et al. (2012) that found a large effect of instructed extinction in an aversive conditioning paradigm (η2=0.41 for the stimulus × trial × group interaction).
 However, due to our more complex design featuring two types of CS+ and differences in the statistical analyses (e.g., focus on differences between the two CS+), we expect a slightly smaller effect in our study.
 The maximum sample size is further informed by recent studies using a similar design, which had shown medium to large effects (Schlitt et al., 2022; van der Schaaf et al., 2022).
 Based on prior experience with similar experiments, we expect a drop-out rate of about 15%.

 Prior to the experimental sessions, participants will be screened for exclusion criteria.
-These comprise age under 18 or over 80 years, no fluency in German, left-handedness, BMI under 18 or over 30, chronic pain, severe diseases (e.g., cancer, migraine, epilepsy), or mental disorders (e.g., depression), skin diseases (e.g., neurodermatitis), or skin damage (e.g., sunburn, wounds), pregnancy or nursing, anisocoria, no normal vision or corrected-to-normal vision with glasses, contraindication to MRI scans, allergic responses to cayenne pepper and participation in another study involving the use of pharmacological substances within the last three months.
+These comprise age under 18 or over 80 years, no fluency in German, left-handedness, BMI under 18 or over 30, chronic pain, severe diseases (e.g., cancer, migraine, epilepsy), or mental disorders (e.g., depression), skin diseases (e.g., neurodermatitis), or skin damage (e.g., sunburn, wounds), pregnancy or nursing, anisocoria, no normal vision or corrected-to-normal vision with glasses, contraindication to MRI scans, allergic responses to cayenne pepper, participation in a fear conditioning study, and participation in another study involving the use of pharmacological substances within the last three months.
 On the day of the experiment, participants will not be able to take part if they have an infection, are in pain, have engaged in professional sports, or consumed psychoactive substances (e.g., tobacco, caffeine, or taurine for three hours) or acute pain medication within the last 24 h.
 Participants will receive monetary compensation for their participation.
 The study was approved by the Ethics Committee of the Medical Faculty of the University of Duisburg-Essen (16-7248-BO).